Platform

 • Seattle & Minneapolis: Used value capture districts (similar to TIF) around transit corridors to reinvest in the light rail system.

-We need to take a bold step toward a more connected, forward-thinking future for Clark County, just like how we did it in 1993.
+We need to take a bold step toward a more connected, forward-thinking future for Clark County, just like how we did in 1993.

 Vegas was not built by thinking small.
-The question is not whether we can afford to invest in a light rail system—it’s whether we can afford not to.
+The question is not whether we can afford to invest in a light rail system - it’s whether we can afford not to.

 Minja will also scale up efforts to expand RTC’s existing Complete Street and Multimodal Transit Program, add shade and improve lighting at bus stops, and expand more express buses like Centennial Express that connect the top destinations.
 Minja will advocate for the RTC to add express buses to connect Southwest to the airport, the Strip, Allegiant Stadium, UNLV, and Downtown LV.